 This policy has a documented objective to improve the representation of females within the Board and the senior management team.
-During the past 12 months there has been an improvement in the senior management team.
+Alliance has continued to increase the amount of females represented in senior executive positions again in the last 12 months.